f-droid/fdroid-website/_docs/How_to_update_an_app.md

-Target group would be developer/release-manager of the apps **and** for the "external interested user" who just notices that there is a new version of an app - but not yet in f-droid system available.
+Target group would be developer/release-manager of the apps **and** for the "external interested user" who just notices that there is a new version of an app - but not yet in F-Droid system available.
 "What would I do to trigger the update?"

 @Tverrbjelke: (If s.o. briefs me, I would spend some of my time